gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 </li>

 <li>Compile your application once using the ant build target.
 Ideally, you can use GWT's -war option to generate output files directly into your
 external server's static content folder.
-Otherwise, you'll need to copy the the GWT output folder from <tt>war/&lt;moduleName&gt;</tt> to your external server's static content.</li>
+Otherwise, you'll need to copy the GWT output folder from <tt>war/&lt;moduleName&gt;</tt> to your external server's static content.</li>

 </ol>